A-ARahman/TA/Installation/readme.md

 3. Upload to microcontroller

 > [!IMPORTANT]
-> Make sure to use the same connection with the Host
+> Ensure that the microcontroller uses the same network connection as the Host.